zombieFox/nightTab/README.md

 When developing use:
 - `npm run dev`

 A Development copy will be created in `/dev/`.
-Open `/dev/index.html` in a browsers to test.
-Make changes on files in the `/src/` directory and refresh browser to see changes.
+Open `/dev/index.html` in a browser to test.
+Make changes to files in the `/src/` directory and refresh browser to see changes.

 To build the project use:
 - `npm run build`

 A web ready folder will be created in `/build/web/`.
-A browser addon/extension ready zip will be created at `/build/extension/`.
+A browser addon/extension ready zip will be created in `/build/extension/`.

 ---